Make a living while creating the life you want.

 - A bachelor’s degree or master’s degree in business with 24 semester hours of accounting.

-New employees will be required to participate and successfully complete our comprehensive classroom Basic Audit Training in Austin, Houston or Dallas during the first six months of employment.
+New employees will be required to participate and successfully complete our comprehensive classroom Basic Audit Training in Austin, Houston or Dallas that will take place over four week-long trips during the first six months of employment.